f5devcentral/f5xc-emea-workshop/docs/class4/module1/lab2/lab2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Edit the Load Balancer created in the previous Lab (sentence-re-lb)
 2. Go to the section ``API Protection``
 3. Enable API Definition and select the API Definition you just created in the step before.
-Keep the validation ``Disabled.``
+Keep the validation ``Disabled``.
 4. Click on ``Save and Exit``

    .. image:: ../pictures/api-protection.png
       :align: center
       :scale: 70%

+|

 Apply API Protection rules
 --------------------------